auth0/Lock.Android/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-Then in any of your Activities you need to initialize **PasswordlessLock**
+Then in any of your Activities or place with access to Context you need to initialize **PasswordlessLock**

 ```java
 // This activity will show Lock